 Finding the Enemy in a Full Real server:

 Finding the enemy in a full real server is always a challenge.
 Here are a few tips to help you gather the information to enable you to find the enemy.

-2) Info - There is information that can be aquired ingame whilst flying from 'Ground Control'.
+2) Info - There is information that can be acquired in game whilst flying from 'Ground Control'.
 This will give you closest enemy contacts, fighters or bombers, heading, distance from you and how many there are 'gaggle' or 'lone aircraft'.
-You can aquire this information by hitting 'Tab' to bring up an options screen, then hitting '7.Ground Control' and then hitting '1.
+You can acquire this information by hitting 'Tab' to bring up an options screen, then hitting '7.Ground Control' and then hitting '1.
 Request Targets'-.

 Here's a quick tutorial on using the Spitfire and Hurricane compass to do this:

 3) TeamSpeak - This is by far the best way to get enemy contacts information.
 See section 5) TeamSpeak

 4) Vision and situation awareness - Given that if you have the same ability to spot the enemy as he has, if both of you are in the same area then it is a 50/50 who spots who first.
 This means that 50% of the time he will get on your 6 o’clock before you even know he is in your vicinity.
 Therefore it is highly important to check your own 6 on a regular basis.
 This skill will improve with time and experience.

 Also keep lookout around your whole aircraft.
 As in real life, DO NOT fly straight and level for long periods without changing your direction to spot aircraft that may be stalking you.

 5) Flak - For new players who are honing their skills it may be a good idea to stay on home turf.
 The advantage of this is that your allied Flak guns will often spot enemy aircraft and start throwing up black Flak in the area of the E/A. When an E/A is closer to the ground then home defences start to fire more accurate white flak.
 This is a clearer indication of where the E/A actually is.